Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

-Then, Sec.~\ref{sec_crisis} shows that just as how Bell's theorem constitutes a serious challenge for classical causal inference~\cite{woodLesson2015}, the LF no-go theorem further contests \emph{nonclassical} causal inference: there is no way to explain the violation of LF inequalities with $d$-sep causal modeling if one wishes to either (a) retain certain causal-metaphysical assumptions, such as the ones motivated by relativity or, (b) adhere to the No Fine-Tuning rule to avoid adopting conspiratorial causal explanations.
-Importantly, in Sec.~\ref{sec_cyc}, we show that the No Fine-Tuning no-go theorem can be generalized even when our $d$-sep causal modeling framework is extended to include cyclic causal structures.
+Secondly, we prove in Sec.~\ref{sec_nft} that there is also no way to explain the violation of LF inequalities with $d$-sep causal modeling if one wishes to adhere to the No Fine-Tuning principle.
+Importantly, in Sec.~\ref{sec_cyc}, we further show that our No Fine-Tuning no-go theorem holds even when our $d$-sep causal modeling framework is extended to include cyclic causal structures.

-It is worth mentioning that, in the No Fine-Tuning argument of Sec.~\ref{sec_nft}, one of the conditional independence relations assumed in the No Fine-Tuning no-go theorem involves Charlie's measurement outcomes even if it is reversed by Alice.
-However, we construct an explicit protocol that can operationally verify this statistical independence.
-The design of this verification protocol is tailored to the previously mentioned quantum proposal for realizing violations of LF inequalities, providing a means of gathering operational evidence of the needed independence relations.
+It is worth mentioning that, in the No Fine-Tuning argument of Sec.~\ref{sec_nft}, one of the conditional independence relations used in the No Fine-Tuning no-go theorem involves Charlie's measurement outcome even though it may be reversed by Alice afterwards.
+Nevertheless, we construct explicit protocols for gathering observational evidence for this statistical independence, which can be used in the previously mentioned quantum proposal for realizing violations of LF inequalities.